martinez-zacharya/TRILL/README.md

 ### Positional Arguments:
 1. name (Name of run)
-2. query (Input Fasta file)
+2. query (Input fasta file)
-3. GPUs (Total # of GPUs requested for run)
+3. GPUs (Total # of GPUs requested for each node)

 ### Optional Arguments:
 - -h, --help (Show help message)
 - --database (Input database to embed with --blast mode)
 - --lr (Learning rate for adam optimizer.
 Default is 0.0001)
 - --epochs (Number of epochs for fine-tuning transformer.
-Default is 100)
+Default is 20)
-- --noTrain (Skips the fine-tuning and embeds the query sequences with the raw model)
+- --noTrain (Skips the fine-tuning and embeds the query sequences with the base model)
 - --preTrained_model (Input path to your own pre-trained ESM model)
 - --batch_size (Change batch-size number for fine-tuning.
 Default is 5)
 - --blast (Enables "BLAST" mode. --database argument is required)
+- --model (Change ESM model.
+Default is esm2_t12_35M_UR50D.
+List of models can be found at https://github.com/facebookresearch/esm)
+- --strategy (Change training strategy.
+Default is None.
+List of strategies can be found at https://pytorch-lightning.readthedocs.io/en/stable/extensions/strategy.html)
+- --logger (Enable Tensorboard logger.
+Default is None)

 ## Examples